somidad/action-issue-to-hexo/README.md

           issue_url: ${{ github.event.issue.url }}
           # Personal access token used to get information of Issue
           token: ${{ secrects.token }}
-      # At this point, a markdown file is generated and unstaged
+      # At this point, a markdown file is generated and untracked
       # Take further action, e.g. generate (`hexo generate`), commit and push
 ```